sfatkhutdinov/cs2_rl_agent/analysis_log/training/adaptive_agent_training.md

 2. Documenting the strategic agent implementation in detail
 3. Exploring the integration between the adaptive agent and the strategic agent components
 4. Measuring the effectiveness of knowledge transfer between different training modes

+## TensorFlow Compatibility Issues

+During the implementation and testing of the adaptive agent, we encountered compatibility issues with TensorFlow, specifically the `AttributeError: module 'tensorflow' has no attribute 'io'` error that was preventing the agent from running properly.

+### Root Cause Analysis

+The error occurs because:
+1. TensorFlow 2.13.0 is installed, which has compatibility issues with PyTorch
+2. The TensorBoard writer in PyTorch attempts to access the `tf.io.gfile.join` function, but this attribute is missing in some TensorFlow installations
+3. The version mismatch between TensorFlow and typing-extensions causes dependency conflicts

+### Implemented Solutions

+1. **TensorFlow Patch Utility** (`src/utils/patch_tensorflow.py`):
+   - Created a dedicated utility that checks for TensorFlow availability
+   - Implements a runtime patch that adds a dummy `io` module to TensorFlow if missing
+   - Logs detailed information about the TensorFlow setup and patch application

+2. **Training Script Integration** (`training/train_adaptive.py`):
+   - Added TensorFlow patch application before importing other modules
+   - Gracefully handles import errors and other exceptions
+   - Provides informative log messages about patch application status

+3. **Improved Batch Script** (`scripts/training/run_adaptive_fixed.bat`):
+   - Implements proper environment variable setup
+   - Runs the TensorFlow patch utility before starting training
+   - Creates necessary directories and verifies conditions before running
+   - Provides clear error messages and guidance

+### Performance Impact

+The compatibility patch resolves the critical errors without affecting the agent's functionality.
+The performance impact is minimal as the patch only modifies the module structure at runtime without altering core functionality.

+### Verification

+The implementation was verified by:
+1. Testing with different TensorFlow versions
+2. Confirming that training scripts run without AttributeErrors
+3. Monitoring logging output to ensure proper patch application
+4. Checking agent functionality with patched TensorFlow

 ## References